Solar power in Gujarat: Gujarat Solar Park-1

 Gujarat solar park 1, also called Charanka Solar Park, is being built on a 2,000 ha plot of land near Charanka village in Patan district, northern Gujarat.
 So far, the park has witnessed investments of Rs 5,365 crore and generated 3,441 million units till date.

 Installed generation capacity is at about 615 MW at present, having been commissioned by 31 developers in the Solar Park.
 GACL (Gujarat Alkalies and Chemicals Limited) is setting up 30 MW Solar PV plant, and GNFC (Gujarat Narmada Valley Fertilizers and Chemicals) is in the process of setting up 10 MW project.

 The Gujarat Power Corporation Limited (GPCL), the project's developer, said in April 2018 that further capacity addition of 150 MW taking the total to 790 MW may be opted for soon given the availability of land in the Park.

 Projects of 95MW are under construction and 30MW under planning as of December 2018.

+Allah Bund Solar Projects

+Allah Bund, just east of disputed Sir Creek in Great Rann of Kutch, has numerous mega solar projects near India–Pakistan border.